 The fall and winter seasons are meant for breezy, no-hassle baking.
 No one wants to be in baker’s mode only to realize a few missing ingredients are separating them from the perfect creation.
 By the time you make the blustery trek to the store, the passion to bake is often gone.
 Prepare your pantry well, and you can whip up pumpkin pie bars or an apple crumble whenever your heart desires.
 Here are 16 vegan essentials to keep on hand September through December.

 Without vegan butter, there is very little you can do in the world of fall baking.
 It’s essential for flaky pie crusts, cookies, buttercreams, rich dessert bars, crumbly toppings, and more.
-Stock up on the sticks (try Earth Balance) so you’ll always be ready to whip up something delicious.
-Plus, check out VegNews’ Guide to Vegan Butters for an in-depth round-up of all the vegan butters on the market.
+Stock up so you’ll always be ready to whip up something delicious.
+Plus, check out The Comprehensive Guide to Vegan Butter for an in-depth round-up of all the vegan butters on the market.

 3 Warming spices